-Ta-Nehisi Paul Coates (born September 30, 1975) is an American writer of essays, non-fiction, and comic books.
+Ta-Nehisi Paul Coates (born September 30, 1975) is an American writer of essays, fiction and non-fiction books, and comic books.
 The name Ta-Nehisi is Ancient Egyptian for "land of Nubia" (nḥsy).
 It is pronounced Ta-ne-Ha'-si.

-Coates was born in Baltimore, Maryland.
+Coates was born and raised in Baltimore, Maryland.
 His father was a Vietnam War veteran and a member of the Black Panthers, as well as a publisher and librarian, and his mother was a teacher.
-From an early age, Coates was an avid reader, consuming everything from history, fiction and comic books.
+From an early age, Coates was an avid reader, consuming everything from history and biography to fiction and comic books.

-He became known to the rest of America, when he started writing for The Atlantic and was known for being able to talk about European history, blogging about the Thirty Years' War and Postwar European reconstruction, comic books and other nerd passions (namely cartoons, superhero movies, and comics) as well as seriously intensive and well researched journalistic articles and exposes, focusing primarily on African-American history and race relations.
+He became known to the rest of America when he started writing for The Atlantic magazine.
+He was known for being able to talk about European history, blogging about the Thirty Years' War and Postwar European reconstruction, comic books and other nerd passions (namely cartoons, superhero movies, and comics) as well as seriously intensive and well researched journalistic articles and exposes, focusing primarily on African-American history and race relations.

 In 2016, he began an acclaimed run on Black Panther for Marvel Comics, which spawned several spin-offs & and partially inspired aspects of the blockbuster film of the same name.
 Coates continued his Marvel streak with the 2018 relaunch of Captain America, with a rumored take on Storm in the works.